dexloom/loom/book/architecture/state_management.md

 With each new block a background task will be spawned that merges all state to the inner read-only `LoomDB`.
 This inner `LoomDB` lives inside an `Arc`.
 The motivation is here to not wait for the merge and save costs for not cloning the whole state all the time.

 The third part in a `DatabaseRef` to an external database provider.
-This is used to fetch missing state thst was not prefetched.
+This is used to fetch missing state that was not prefetched.
 Both parts are optional e.g. for testing if the prefetched state is working correct.

 <div align="center">